A video explaining Year 8 HPV vaccination and protection.

-Key points about HPV immunisation
+Key points about HPV vaccination

 - human papillomavirus (HPV) is a very common virus that is passed on through intimate skin to skin contact (not just sex)